A problem that looked simple at first but turned out to be more interesting because the data we dealt with was huge.

 UserPreference

 .
-It exposed 2 methods:string Get(userId, key)
+It exposed 2 methods: string Get(userId, key)

-andvoid Set(userId, key, value)
+and void Set(userId, key, value)

 class was shared to many projects (Asp.net web form, Asp.net Web API, Window service, Load balancer nodes…).
-So, data consistency in distributed environment is a problem. - P3: In the future if we need to cache more things (Big query result, File content,…).
-The cache system should be easy to extend.
+So, data consistency in distributed environment is a problem.
+To solve the problem, I create CacheBucket pattern.
+See the class diagram below:

 Imagine, a bucket can contain values (water, sand, oil,…) and it can contain another Bucket.
 This is the core concept of the CacheBucket pattern.